afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w1-notes.md

 *Can you think of some disadvantages of a simple linear system?*

 - One disadvantage of solving for $P$ , is that we do not directly get the intrinsic and extrinsic camera parameters.
-- Furthermore, our linear model does not take into account complex phenomena, such as radial and tangential distortion.
+- Furthermore, our linear model does not take into account complex phenomena, such as `radial` and `tangential distortion`.
 - Finally, since we are solving via the linear least squares method, we cannot impose constraints on our solution, such as requiring the focal length to be non-negative.

-The camera projection matrix $P$ by itself, is useful for projecting 3D points into 2D, but it has several drawbacks:
+The camera projection matrix $P$ by itself, is useful for projecting 3D points into 2D, but it has several `drawbacks`:
 - It doesn't tell you the cameras pose
 - it doesn't tell you about the camera's internal geometry

 **Factoring the P matrix**

-Fortunately, we can factorize $P$ into intrinsic parameter matrix K and extrinsic rotation parameters R and translation parameters t, using a linear algebra operation known as the `RQ factorization`.
+Fortunately, we can factorize $P$ into intrinsic parameter matrix $K$ and extrinsic rotation parameters $R$ and translation parameters $t$ , using a linear algebra operation known as the `RQ factorization`.

 *How we perform this factorization?*